 The house is one of the best Souto de Moura buildings in Porto because it’s an artistic collaboration that you won’t find anywhere else.

-How to get there: take bus 204 until Padre Luis Cabral, the house should be an 11min walking distance.
+How to get there: take bus 204 until Padre Luis Cabral, the house is an 11 minutes walking distance.

 Maia House (1996 – 2007)